rozsass/text-dev-editor/_pages/casestudies.md

 ## CH05A What likelihood of loss to expect on a stock portfolio?
 Can we find out the future likelihood of a large loss on a stock portfolio based on data from the past?
-We choose the S&P 500 stock market index as our investment portfolio, and use the `sp500` dataset that covers day-to-day returns for 11 years.
-After defining large daily loss as an at least 5% drop in returns from one day to another, we search for the proportion of days with large losses.
-We construct a 95% confidence interval and find that in the general pattern represented by the 11-year history of returns, large daily losses occur with a 0.2 to 0.8 percent chance.
-However, we find that external validity may not be high and acknowledge that in the future, large daily losses may have a higher probability than 0.8 %.
+We choose the S&P 500 stock market index as our investment portfolio, and we defining a large loss as an at least 5% drop in returns from one day to another.
+We can easily calculate the proportion of such days in the data, but we are interested in future losses not past ones.
+To answer our question we need to make generalizations from our data.
+Such generalizations are bound to bring uncertainty, and we would like to quantify that uncertainty, too.

+This case study uses the `sp500` dataset that covers day-to-day returns for 11 years to illustrate how we can generalize an estimated statistic from a particular dataset to the **population, or general pattern**, it represents, and beyond, to the general pattern we are interested in.
+The case study illustrates the concept of **repeated samples**.
+It shows how to estimate the **standard error** by **bootstrap** or using a formula, and how to construct and interpret a **confidence interval**.
+It also illustrates how to think about **external validity**.

 ![bootsrap](/images/bootstrap.jpg){:height="30%" width="30%"}

-This case study introduces the concept of repeated samples, standard deviation and confidence intervals.
-It shows how to make statistical inference in two ways, using the bootstrap method and using a formula for the standard error.
-It also illustrates how to think about external validity in general.

 **Code**: [**Stata**](link) or [**R**](ch07-hotel-simple-reg_intro.R) or [**Python**](clink) or [ALL](link).
 **Data**: [hotels-vienna](link-hotels-vienna).